darkharasho/AutoMancer/README.md

 - Toggle buttons turn green while their automation is running.
 - Set `AUTOMANCER_DISABLE_GPU=1` before launching if you need to disable hardware acceleration.
 - On macOS the window uses vibrancy instead of Mica and the title is offset to avoid overlapping system controls.
+ - Use the Pick button to grab screen coordinates; press Esc or click to confirm the position.

 ### Troubleshooting